allenfengjr/dlrm_comp/comp_benchmark/README.md

 ## Step 1.1(Optional) Data Padding

-To simulate compression on larger batch_size, you can run `python padding_files.py` to padding EMB data with its own copy.
+To simulate compression on larger batch_size, run `python padding_files.py` to padding EMB data with its own copy.
 Modify `copy_times` as multiple of original data.

 ## Step 2.
 Choose Lossless Encoder

-There are four encoder we use, LZ4 encoder, ANS encoder, GPULZ encoder, and Huffman encoder.
+There are four encoder we apply, LZ4 encoder, ANS encoder, GPULZ encoder, and Huffman encoder.
 Run `python lossless_encoder.py` to generate compression ratio, compression throughput and decompression throughput.
 For more details about executable binary usage, please refer to documents of above repos and `EXECUTABLES` variable in `lossless_encoder.py`.
 Before

 To install and use LZ4 and ANS encoder, refer to [nvcomp](https://developer.nvidia.com/nvcomp).